 Creating a Couple’s Will at LegalWills.ca

 The whole process takes around 20 minutes to complete.
-At any point, the work can be saved, and if you wish, you can order the Will service.
+You may go through the Will service for free, but you will not receive the completed Will until you have purchased the Will service.
+At any point while preparing your Will, the work can be saved, and if you wish, you can purchase the Will service.
 It will then be added to your account.

 The document can then be downloaded and printed.
 At which point it can be signed in the presence of two witnesses.